FILTER ROOM CLEAN AIR

 Open-plan room Connected spaces may need to be treated as one larger volume.

-Smoke or PM2.5 concern Use the smoke CADR or lowest listed CADR rather than the most favorable rating.
+Smoke or PM2.5 concern Use the smoke CADR or lowest listed CADR instead of the most favorable rating.

 Quiet operation Add headroom because lower fan speeds usually deliver less clean air.